-The current City of Los Angeles Ordinance protects coast live oak (Quercus agrifolia), valley oak (Quercus lobata), or any other tree of the oak genus indigenous to California measuring eight inches or more in diameter, four and half feet above the ground level at the base of the tree.
-The Board of Public Works must issue a permit before any alterations to protected trees are made that could cause them to be damaged, relocated or removed.
+The current City of Los Angeles Ordinance protects coast live oak (Quercus agrifolia), valley oak (Quercus lobata), the Coast live oak (Quercus agrifolia), Valley Oak (Quercus lobata), Laurel bay tree (Umbellularia californica), Western Sycamore (Platanus racemosa), Mexican elderberry (Sambucus Mexicana), Southern black walnut (Juglans californica), Toyon (Heteromeles arbutifolia), or any other tree of the oak genus indigenous to California but excluding the Scrub Oak (Quercus berberidifolia) measuring eight inches or more in diameter, four and one-half feet above the ground level at the base of the tree.
+The Board of Public Works must issue a permitThe RAP Board of Commissioners must grant permission before any alterations to protected trees are made that could cause them to be damaged, relocated or removed.
 Pruning also requires a permit and must comply with the Oak Tree Pruning Standards set forth by the Western Chapter of the International Society of Arboriculture.
-Illegal pruning or willful damage to any protected oak tree can result in a \$10,000 fine and/or 6 months in jail.
+Illegal pruning or willful damage to any protected eak tree can result in a \$10,000 fine and/or 6 months in jail.
 If the tree poses an immediate threat to life or public safety, the DRP Arborist has the discretion to modify this process, maintaining proper documentation, including digital photographs.
 Oak trees identified as dead by the DRP Arborist can be removed without a permit.